 The Collegiate Leadership Competition (CLC) is a high-impact, experiential leadership development initiative that provides students with an opportunity to develop real-world leadership skills and work collaboratively with other students.

-Student participants meet throughout the Winter term with campus coaches to learn new leadership concepts and research, practice their team-building and communications skills with other team members, and sharpen their problem-solving abilities through rigorous exercises and activities.
-In March, participants will test their skills against other university and college teams at the regional Collegiate Leadership Competition.
+Student participants meet throughout the Winter term with the campus coach to learn new leadership concepts and research, practice their team-building and communications skills with other team members, and sharpen their problem-solving abilities through rigorous exercises and activities.
+At the end of the term, participants will test their skills against other university and college teams at the regional Collegiate Leadership Competition.